BergelsonLab/FineDi/instructions.md

   - In the terminal, press _ctrl+C_ to quit the app

-- __Save your progress on the git repository - this MUST be done before you leave__
+- __!!!
+Save your progress on the git repository - this MUST be done before you leave !!!__

   - In the terminal, write the commands: